Services Contacts Free Consultation via WhatsApp

 Where to apply for an apostille on a birth certificate

 The question “where to get an apostille” is one of the most common.
 The answer depends on which authority issued the birth certificate and when it was issued.
-In Russia, there are several competent authorities authorized to place an apostille.
+In Russia, there are several competent authorities authorized to place an apostille under Federal Law No. 330-FZ of 28.11.2015 and the new Federal Law No. 145-FZ of 22.06.2024 “On the Legalization of Documents” (in force since 1 January 2025).

 Consular Department of the Russian Foreign Ministry

 If the birth certificate was issued by a Russian consular institution abroad (for example, you were born in a family of diplomats or military personnel abroad), the apostille is placed at the Consular Department of the Russian Foreign Ministry.
-This is a separate procedure with its own features and timelines.
+After Federal Law No. 145-FZ, the MFA retains this function for consular documents.

-Yes, in many regions the apostille service is available through MFC (Multifunctional Centers).
-This is convenient if you don’t have time to wait in lines at the registry office or Glavarkhiv.
+Yes, in many regions the apostille service is available through MFCs (Multifunctional Centers).
+This is convenient if you don’t have time to wait in lines at the ZAGS or Glavarkhiv.
 MFC staff will accept documents and transfer them to the competent authority.
 However, the processing time will increase by 2–3 days — the time for sending documents between the MFC and the authority placing the apostille.

 Required documents for an apostille